mabruras/sqapi/resources/docs/CONNECTORS.md

 ```

-### Message Broker
+### Message System
-Connector towards the Message Broker is responsible for subscribing to a
+Connector towards the Message System is responsible for subscribing to a
+message broker, -bus or other message system connections,
-message broker or -bus for receiving messages for each plugin to process.
+for receiving messages for sqAPI to process.
 This is the main trigger for loading data into sqAPI,
 before each of the plugins custom logic is executed.

 #### Structure
-The Message Broker connector is an instantiated object,
+The Message System connector is an instantiated object,
 not used as a static module.

 #### Requirements